CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 The following are specific requirements for protecting Active Directory.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The ISB should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### APP.2.2.A1 Active Directory Planning [Responsible Person]

-It MUST select a suitable, highest possible domain functional level.
+There must be a suitable domain functional level as high as possible.
 The justification SHOULD be suitably documented.
 An on-demand Active Directory authorization concept MUST be designed.
 Administrative delegations MUST be equipped with restrictive and needs-based permissions.
 The planned Active Directory structure including any schema changes SHOULD be documented in a comprehensible way.

 #### APP.2.2.A2 Active Directory Administration Planning [Specialists]